zufran123/zufran123/README.md

 👋 Hi, I'm Mohd Zufran

-I'm a Python Backend (FastAPI) Developer & MCA graduate @ DAVV.
+I'm a Python Backend (FastAPI) Developer & MCA graduate from IET DAVV.
 I specialize in building clean, scalable backend systems using **FastAPI**, **SQLAlchemy**, and relational databases.

 I enjoy designing APIs, database schemas, and backend workflows that are reliable, maintainable, and production-ready.
 Alongside backend development, I have a strong interest in **how AI systems work internally** — from data pipelines to model training, inference flows, and deployment architecture.